-In case of deviatons the clearances must be adjusted in an appropriate way (e.g. by machining the nozzle retainer frame plate or the pressure pads of the manifold).
+In case of deviatons the clearances must be adjusted in an appropriate way (e.g. by machining the nozzle retainer frame plate or by special adjustments of the nozzle seats).

-Attention: The adjustment must not have influence on the dimension X of the nozzle!
+Attention: The adjustment must not have influence on the dimension X of the adapter nozzle!